 - Educate young people and adults who interact with young people on LGBTQ-competent suicide prevention, risk detection and response.

 - Advocate for laws and policies that will reduce suicide among LGBTQ young people.

 Driving Our Future Forward

 When The Trevor Project began in 1998, we couldn’t imagine how fast we would grow, or how many young people would reach out to us for help.
-Sixteen years later, we are now the leading national nonprofit seeking to prevent LGBTQ youth suicide; but our growth isn’t over yet.
+Now, we are the leading national nonprofit seeking to prevent LGBTQ youth suicide; but our growth isn’t over yet.
 After a comprehensive crisis services analysis in 2013, we began exploring exciting new opportunities for progress.
 Trevor donors, staff, board members, volunteers, partner organizations, and LGBTQ youth came together through surveys and focus groups to provide feedback, and help shape the future of the organization even further.
 Now, we are excited to share the result of this hard work: The Trevor Project’s 3-Year Strategic Plan.